netdata/netdata/docs/concepts/netdata-agent/aclk.md

 ## Disable the ACLK

 You have two options if you prefer to disable the ACLK and not use Netdata Cloud.
+The following subsections provide expalantion and instruction for these options.

 ### Disable at installation